facebookTouch ‘n Go Card: Where To Buy, How To Buy, How to Reload & Scams

 Enhanced Touch n’ Go Card

-However, to reload the card, you will need a Near-Field Communication (NFC)-enabled smartphone and an Enhanced Touch ‘n Go card.
+To reload the card, you will need a Near-Field Communication (NFC)-enabled smartphone and an Enhanced Touch ‘n Go card.
+This makes things convenient as you can top-up without additional surcharges.
+Furthermore, you can effortlessly monitor your balance in real-time via the Touch ‘n Go eWallet app.

-For those who have the e-wallet app, you can look for the option to order an Enhanced TNG Card – bear in mind that there is an RM5 shipping fee.
+Those with the e-wallet app can look for the option to order an Enhanced TNG Card, bearing in mind that there is an RM5 shipping fee.

 This option may only be suitable for those staying in Malaysia.